mariuszkuswik/KCNA/README.md

 MinIO is software-defined and is 100% open source under GNU AGPL v3.
 Kubernetes supports many types of volumes.
 A Pod can use any number of volume types simultaneously.

+### Volumes
+#### Persistent Volumes
+Attaching an external storage to a pod.
+The data will persist even if the pod is terminated.

-## Ephemeral Volumes
+#### Ephemeral Volumes
 A volume that’s only exists as long as the pod exists.
 Intended for temporary data storage.

-## Projected Volumes
+#### Projected Volumes
-maps several existing volume sources into the same directory
+Maps several existing volume sources into the same directory

+#### Volume Snapshot
+Archiving a volume configuration and its data for tollbacks or backup

+### Storage classes
+A storage class is a way of defining a class of storage that is backed by a provisioner.
-## Storage Class can be used by many Persistent Volumes.
+Storage Class can be used by many Persistent Volumes.
 Storage class contains:
 - Provisioner – who is storage?
 Eg. Amazon EBS
 - Parameters – what type of storage of Amazon EBS to use
 - reclaimPolicy — If the pod is gone does the volume remain?

+### Persistent Volume Claim (PVC)
-## Persistent Volume Claim (PVC)
+A Persistent Volume Claim (PVC) is used to decouple Persistent Volumes from pods.
-### TODO - opisać PVC
+A PVC asked for a type of storage, and if a PV that meets the criteria is matched, the PV is Claimed and Bound.

+PVCs are similar to a Pod requesting resources from a Node.
+- Pods consume node resources
+    - PVCs consume PV resources
+- Pods can request specific levels of resources (CPU and Memory)
+    - PVCs can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany, see AccessModes).

+### ConfigMaps
+A ConfigMap is an API object used to store non-confidential data in key-value pairs for pods
+Pods can consume ConfigMaps as:
+- environment variables
+- command-line arguments
+- configuration files in a volume

+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

 ## Service Mesh
 - [Tech with Nana - Service Mesh and Istio](https://www.youtube.com/watch?v=16fgzklcF7Y)